rioda-org/idena-discord-bot/README.md

 2. Install latest node.js ```sudo snap install node --classic```

-3. Navigate to directory where you have downloaded files for bot, something like ```cd idena-price-bot```
+3. Navigate to directory where you have downloaded files for bot, something like ```cd idena-discord-bot```

 4. Install dependencies ```npm install```